 Do you offer “mutual massage?”
 No. Light non-erotic touch is OK if you feel the need to ground but please remember you called me for a massage and I work best when I can focus at the task at hand.

 Do you use a table?
 Always.
-Body mechanics and the longevity of my massage career (already embarked on the 3rd decade) depend on having a table which is adjusted to an appropriate height.
+Body mechanics and the longevity of my massage career (I have already embarked on the 3rd decade) depend on having a table which is adjusted to an appropriate height.

 Do you use oil or lotion?
 I primarily use Biotone’s clear results oil.
 Secondarily, I use some Aveda products like ‘Love’ ‘hand relief’ and ‘foot relief’ to enhance the massage and create a pampering mini-spa atmosphere.
 I also use Keihls “body cream.”
 If you have special oil needs its a good idea to bring a bottle to your session.